How To Wash Your Hair Without Getting Your Face Wet

 If all this leaning in the shower is giving you a backache just thinking about it, don’t worry.
 You don’t have to do yoga poses in the shower if you have a face shield or special visor.

-These little contraptions were created specifically for the purpose of keeping your face dry while you take a shower – without having to physically lean away from the water.
+These little contraptions were created specifically to keep your face dry while you shower – without having to physically lean away from the water.

-A face shield takes it one step further by extending the “visor” over your entire face in a downward direction, making the water roll down as you shower, while completely avoiding your face.
+A face shield takes it one step further by extending the “visor” downward over your entire face, allowing water to roll down as you shower while keeping it completely away from your face.

-Although it’s supposed to protect your face from any water coming from above, we still recommend standing with your back towards the water source, to eliminate excess water coming close to your hairline.
+Although it’s supposed to protect your face from water from above, we still recommend standing with your back to the water source to prevent excess water from reaching your hairline.

-When done washing your hair, squeeze any excess water from your hair and use a towel to hold back any extra drops as you remove the visor.
+After washing your hair, squeeze out any excess water and use a towel to catch any extra drops as you remove the visor.

 4. Use A Wash Basin